Rohit-Athavale/sl4a_setup/README.md

 Or download the latest apk from http://code.google.com/p/android-scripting/downloads/list and install it or install it from the android store.

 10.After that to install some sample scripts,open to the Python For Android App in your installed apps on your phone/tablet and press the 'Install' button upon opening the Python For Android app.

-8.After this,when you perform an adb command you will be able to see your device.To test this you can try :

-	user@ubuntu:$ adb devices
-	List of devices attached
-	D025A0A023970L5C	device

-If you see no device id ,it means your device is not successfully connected.Check 51-android.rules .

-9.Install the Python For Android apk and the SL4A(Scripting Layer For Android) apk as follows:

-	user@ubuntu:folder-containing-these-apk$adb install PythonForAndroid_r5.apk
-	user@ubuntu:folder-containing-these-apk$adb install sl4a_r6.apk

-Or download the latest apk from http://code.google.com/p/android-scripting/downloads/list and install it or install it from the android store

-10.After that to install some sample scripts,open to the Python For Android App in your installed apps on your phone/tablet and press the 'Install' button upon opening the Python For Android app.